MicrosoftDocs/winrt-api/windows.security.isolation/isolatedwindowsenvironmentpostmessageresult.md

 public sealed class IsolatedWindowsEnvironmentPostMessageResult -->

 ## -description

-Runtime class that queries for results of post message from host to Isolated Windows Environment such as status and extended errors.
+**Deprecated.** Runtime class that queries for results of post message from host to Isolated Windows Environment such as status and extended errors.

 ## -remarks

+> [!WARNING]
+> This is a deprecated API.

 ## -see-also

 ## -examples